-- All prices gathered were for fixed-line broadband packages either ADSL or some form of fibre, except in a few limited cases which we will outline below - Researchers first established providers in each country before selecting one package at each available speed.
+- 1. All prices gathered were for fixed-line broadband packages either ADSL or some form of fibre, except in a few limited cases which we will outline below - 2.
+Researchers first established providers in each country before selecting one package at each available speed.
 Where multiple packages were available offering identical bandwidth, the cheapest package was selected.
 Where only a single provider exists and multiple packages of the same speed exist from that single provider, all packages offered are recorded - 3.
-Business/enterprise broadband deals were excluded - 4.
+Business/enterprise broadband deals are excluded - 4.
 Some providers do not show prices on their websites, instead relying on personal enquiry via phone or email, or the submission of an application.
 In such cases our researchers have emailed, called and/or filled in the respective forms to obtain pricing, each time informing providers they are undertaking research and are not an actual customer.
-However, some providers in some countries fail to respond to our requests each
+However, some providers in some countries fail to respond to our requests each year we update the data set, and these make up many of the countries and territories recorded as 'NO PACKAGES' under the 'Excluded countries' tab

-- year we update the data set, and these make up many of the countries and territories recorded as 'NO PACKAGES' under the 'Excluded countries' tab - 5.
-Packages were recorded up to a maximum of 41 per country records beyond this number have been shown to have negligible impact on the median averages that are output.
-Only 19 out of 219 qualifying countries hit this maximum in this 2023 iteration of the study - 6.
+- Packages were recorded up to a maximum of 41 per country records beyond this number have been shown to have negligible impact on the median averages output.
+Only four out of 223 qualifying countries hit this maximum in this 2024 iteration of the study - 6.
 Package prices were recorded in their advertised currency, then converted to US Dollars (USD) in order to form a basis for comparison.
 The average package price for each country is the MEDIAN of all packages recorded, including any upfront or ongoing monthly costs.
 In cases where only two packages are available, the MEAN is used instead - 7.
-Where a low number of packages were recorded to calculate the average, this, in all cases, reflects the low number of packages available in that country as a whole - 8.
+Where a low number of packages were recorded to calculate the average, this, in all cases, reflects the low number of packages available in that country as a whole, or a dearth of information regarding competing packages despite all efforts being made to obtain pricing data - 8.
 In cases where both limited and unlimited broadband packages are available, both have been recorded in order that the average best reflects the market landscape - 9.
 Packages that include TV subscriptions and other add-on paraphernalia have been excluded in all countries except in cases where only broadband and TV bundles are available and you cannot purchase broadband on its own.
 These are rare, but there are a few such countries scattered around the Caribbean, for example.
 In these cases the lowestpriced packages were recorded at each speed level - 10.
 When comparing pricing data year-on-year (data from previous years has been included in the downloadable spreadsheet) keep in mind that factors such as precipitous rises and falls in exchange rate with the US dollar can affect price changes in the same way actual pricing changes within a given country can.
-Likewise upgrades to network infrastructure can radically alter the cost of 1Mbps bandwidth per month, as listed in column O - 11.
-International exchange rates were frozen prior to the release.
-Any changes in exchange rate between USD and local currencies occurring after 06/03/2023 are not factored into the presented data - 12.
+Likewise upgrades to network infrastructure can radically alter the cost of 1Mbps bandwidth per month, as listed in column O - International exchange rates were frozen prior to the release.
+Any changes in exchange rate between USD and local currencies occurring after 02/04/2024 are not factored into the presented data - 12.
 The 'Sample date' column (P) is very important as it represents the day the data was collected for that particular country.
 It is a snapshot.
 Prices change all the time and therefore may be different by the time you go about viewing and/or utilising our data